Samundri: Geography

-Samundri is located at 31°03'45"N 72°57'15"E (31.063, 72.954), at an altitude of 168 metres (429 ft), and is 45 km from Faisalabad, 66 km from Jhang, 30 km from Gojra and just 15 km from Tandlianwala.
-The upcoming Karachi-Lahore Motorway will pass through neighborhood of Tandlianwala known as Samundari Interchange Km 1016 on Samundari-Tandlianwala Road.
+Samundri is located at 31°03'45"N 72°57'15"E (31.063, 72.954), at an altitude of 168 metres (429 ft), and is 45 km from Faisalabad, 66 km from Jhang, 30 km from Gojra, 46 km from Sahiwal and just 15 km from Tandlianwala.
+The upcoming Karachi-Lahore Motorway will pass through the neighborhood of Tandlianwala known as Samundari Interchange Km 1016 on Samundari-Tandlianwala Road.
 Then it will be easily accessible from Lahore and Multan.
 The Post Code of Samundari is 37300.

+Demographics

+Population

+According to 2023 census, Samundri had a population of 186,371.

 Economy

 Samundri is home to a major grain, whole corn & sugar market.
 Sugarcane and wheat are the major crops of the area, while corn is the most-traded good locally.
-Rice is also grown here but, due to water shortages, less farmers are deciding to grow it.
-Vegetables are grown on many hectares and fulfilling 50% of the demand.
+Rice is also grown here but, due to water shortages, fewer farmers opt to grow it.
+Vegetables are grown on many hectares, fulfilling 50% of the demand.

 The Anarkali Bazaar is the main commercial market of the city, and the Jinnah Market is the oldest.
 Other markets in the city include Jamat Ali Bazaar, Katchery Bazaar, Mandi Bazaar, Nehar Bazaar, Qasim Bazaar, Kashmiri Bazaar, Sunny Plaza and Chaki Bazaar.

 Samundri is also known for its custom truck painting business.